vvenancio/classroms/README.md

 # Classroom #

 The world needs IT.
-So, every school, must use computer systems, to manage their students, courses and classrooms.
+Every school must use computer systems to manage their students, courses and classrooms.

 So I decided to develop a system wich will allow anyone, to manage those resources.